istio/istio.io/content/en/docs/setup/install/operator/index.md

 1. [Node selector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector)
 1. [Affinity and anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity)

 All of these K8s settings use the K8s API definitions, so [K8s documentation](https://kubernetes.io/docs/concepts/) can be used for reference.

+### Configure the feature or component settings
+After you indentify the name of the feature or component from the previous list, you can use the API to set the values using a configuration overlay file.

-For example, this overlay file ([samples/pilot-k8s.yaml](https://github.com/istio/operator/blob/release-1.3/samples/pilot-k8s.yaml)) will adjust the resources and HPA scaling settings for Pilot, which is a part of the TrafficManagement feature:
+For example, use this overlay file ([samples/pilot-k8s.yaml](https://github.com/istio/operator/blob/release-1.3/samples/pilot-k8s.yaml)) to adjust the resources and HPA scaling settings for Pilot, which is a part of the TrafficManagement feature:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha2